Trends

 I can’t even think of food right now (highly unusual for me).
 I can’t even think, period.

-This is the second time in all of our travels that we get sick in a boat, bus or whatever.
+This is the second time in all of our trips that we get sick in a boat, bus or whatever.
 The first time was in 2003 in Mexico between Oaxaca and Puerto Angel, a long ride that we never forgot (and later learned that everyone is sick in that bus).
 I guess we will add the boat ride between Honduras and Belize to our list.

 The Boat, the D-Express